-The central driving force behind the regeneration is London’s need for new housing, for people of all income groups.
-Housing is at the heart of almost every development being built in Elephant and Castle.
+The central driving force behind the regeneration is London’s need for new housing for people of all income groups.
+Therefore housing is at the heart of almost every development being built in Elephant and Castle.

-Thousands of new homes have already been built in the area over the past decade, including more than 1,400 affordable homes either completed or under construction.
-This number is set to rise dramatically over the next ten years.
+Thousands of new homes have already been built in the area over the past decade, including more than 2,000 affordable homes either completed or under construction.
+This number is set to rise dramatically.

-In total, by 2025 more than 5,000 new and replacement homes will have been built in the neighbourhood, including at least 1,650 affordable homes.
-Lendlease’s award winning Trafalgar Place has already delivered 235 homes and they are set to deliver some 2,500 more across Elephant Park (of which at least 25% will be affordable).
-Over 1,000 new homes will also be delivered by Delancey, with the majority available for rent rather than sale.
+In total, by 2025 more than 5,000 new and replacement homes will have been built in the neighbourhood, including at least 2,300 affordable homes.
+Lendlease’s award-winning Trafalgar Place has already delivered 235 homes and they’re delivering 2,500 more across Elephant Park (of which at least 25% will be affordable).
+Over 1,000 new homes will also be delivered in the new town centre, with the majority available for rent rather than sale.

-These new homes are being made available with a range of tenures from private ownership through to social rent, with a commitment from Southwark Council to achieve a minimum of 35% affordable homes across the whole regeneration area.
-Most of the new developments, including Elephant Park, will have mixed housing, with privately owned and rented apartments alongside homes for social rent or shared ownership.
+The new homes are being made available with a range of tenures from private ownership through to social rent, with a commitment from Southwark Council to achieve a minimum of 35% affordable housing across the whole regeneration area.
+Most of the new developments, including Elephant Park, include a mix of housing, with privately owned and rented apartments alongside homes for social rent or shared ownership.
 Some schemes, such as Harper Road, are 100% affordable housing, while others, such as One the Elephant, consist entirely of homes for private sale.

 Jobs, training and education

 The regeneration is expected to create over 10,000 new jobs.